 I am always amazed at the contradictory combination of precision and beauty.
 This is the true joy of luxury watches.

-This work transcends the market price yardstick and is a "monument" that connects to the story of the Maison and the museum.
+This work transcends the market price scale and is a "monument" that connects to the story of the Maison and the museum.
 The evaluation axis shifts to the following:

 • Historical context: Positioned as a continuation of mechanical art from ancient to early modern times.